ksenia007/ExPectoSC/README.md

 *data_utils* - additional data scripts

-*DS_for_variants* - all the scripts needed to run Beluga, such as running it on regions arouns TSS
+*encoder_for_variants* - all the scripts needed to run Beluga, such as running it on regions around TSS

 ## Overview